 One strategy that helps to answer how to keep deer out of gardens presents itself when choosing the species of plants that you plant in your garden.
 Steer away from aromatic, tasty plants that attract deer, and rather opt for plants that are less appealing to them.
 Choose plants that are full of thorns, that are very prickly, or whose leaves are covered with lots of fine hairs; these plants have a natural defense against herbivores, and deer will find them unappealing, consequently leaving them alone.

 If you really must plant species that are favored by deer in your garden, plant these close to the home, as deer are less inclined to approach high traffic areas.
-In order to mask the fragrance of aromatic plants that would otherwise entice deer, gardeners can plant herbs that have a very pungent smells – garlic, chives, mint, and lavender all give off a powerful fragrance, but they are not favored by deer and can be used to mask the scent of more favorable plant species.
+In order to mask the fragrance of aromatic plants that would otherwise entice deer, gardeners can plant herbs that have a very pungent smell – garlic, chives, mint, and lavender all give off a powerful fragrance, but they are not favored by deer and can be used to mask the scent of more favorable plant species.

 - Pros: Cost effective, natural and organic method of repelling deer.

 - Cons: Difficult to implement in established gardens, and not always practical.
 Limits the options of what kind of plants you can have in your garden.

 Deterring Deer with Deer Repellents

 Deer repellents come in several forms: contact repellents, area repellents, electronic repellents, and more.
 Contact repellents are foul tasting and are applied directly to plants to deter deer from eating them.
 Area repellents have a pungent odor that deters deer due to the offensive smell they emit.